RayHightower/RayHightower.com/_posts/2022-07-20-spacex-in-texas.markdown

 Investing is similar.
 Running a business is similar.
 I've done both for decades.

-My team at [Bridgetown Partners](https://BridgetownPartners.com) treats investing with the care and attention of a space mission.
+My team at [ROIClear](https://ROIClear.com) treats investing with the care and attention of a space mission.
 For the space mission, the safety of the crew is paramount.
 For our investors, the safety of your hard-earned capital is paramount.
 Planning is key.
 Returning home safely is the driving objective.

 Plus, our investment vehicles offer handsome returns and tax benefits.
 You don't get those in space!